PX4/PX4-Devguide/hardware-crazyflie2.md

 ## Wireless

-NOTE: The drivers for wireless communication are still in development and not fully available.

 The onboard nRF module allows connecting to the board via Bluetooth or through the proprietary 2.4GHz Nordic ESB protocol.

 - A [Crazyradio PA](https://www.bitcraze.io/crazyradio-pa/) is recommended.
-- To fly the CF2, currently only the Crazyflie phone app is supported via Bluetooth
+- To fly the CF2 right away, the Crazyflie phone app is supported via Bluetooth

+Using the official Bitcraze **Crazyflie phone app**

+- Connect via Bluetooth
+- Change mode in settings to 1 or 2
+- Calibrate via QGC

+Connecting via **MAVLink**

+- Use a Crazyradio PA alongside a compatible GCS
+- See [cfbridge](https://github.com/dennisss/cfbridge) for how to connect any UDP capable GCS to the radio

 ## Flying